Web Accessibility Preamble

 Since then, years of technical evolution and accessibility standards development have framed a nationwide interest in assuring appropriate Web site access.
 This statement reaffirms the city's commitment to inclusion and universal access in all of its services and programs.
 Although not required by regulation or law, the city acknowledges its commitment to serve its citizens who use assistive technology or who may have other needs, which may be met through the design principles of Section 508 of the federal Workforce Investment Act of 1998.

-The following is the accessibility statement for this site (all pages starting with phoenix.gov).
+The following is the accessibility statement for this site (all pages using the phoenix.gov domain).

 The city of Phoenix ensures that people with hearing, visual, mobility, and other disabilities have equal access to city-provided information and services on city of Phoenix Web sites that use Internet technologies.